Research

 We are interested in understanding how plants, as sessile organisms, sense, integrate and respond to the environmental and developmental signals for optimal growth.
 Our unique interests are:

-1. The diversity of regulatory mechanisms of gene expression, including but not limited to epigenetics, transcription factors, and RNA processing.
+- The diversity of regulatory mechanisms of gene expression, including but not limited to chromatin modifications, transcription factors, and RNA processing.

 1) Understanding the chromatin regulations of specialized metabolism

-The goal is to identify epigenetic regulatory mechanisms that coordinate the specialized metabolic networks, so that plants can produce the right products at the right place and right time for the right audience!
+The goal is to identify chromatin regulatory mechanisms that coordinate the specialized metabolic networks, so that plants can produce the right products at the right place and right time for the right audience!
+This includes developing our understanding of how histone acetylation contributes to coordinating the floral volatile metabolites pathways, or how DNA methylation mediates the flavoring compounds in grape berries.

 Chemical fertilizer is a blessing but also a curse.
 How can we best supply nutrients to our plants without damaging our environment?
-Within this broad goal, we ask if big data approaches could be used to speed up our knowledge on chromatin regulations of plant nitrogen metabolism, and how plants utilize nutrient under the context of climate change.
+Within this broad goal, we ask if big data approaches could help to elucidate the complex gene regulatory network of plant nitrogen metabolism, with a focus on chromatin regulatory mechanisms.